MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/create-ingestion-mapping-command.md

 >    * `.create` will fail
 >    * `.create-or-alter` will alter the existing mapping
 > * If a mapping with the same name is created in both the table scope and the database scope, the mapping in the table scope will have a higher priority.
-> * When ingesting into a table and referencing a mapping which its schema does not match the ingested table schema, the ingest operation will fail.
+> * When ingesting into a table and referencing a mapping whose schema does not match the ingested table schema, the ingest operation will fail.

 **Example**